 Who are your personal favourite artists to talk about?

 “This is always a difficult question for me to answer as I am always discovering new artists through my research and I deliver talks on everything from Gothic art to 20th-century pieces!
 However, I have a particular admiration for Charles Rennie Mackintosh who managed to imbue his artwork and architecture with a feeling of real love, dedication and true innovation.
 John Singer Sargent and Paul Cézanne are also favourites as well as Joan Eardley, Anne Redpath and groups of artists such as the Scottish Colourists and the Camden Town Group.
 Really, too many to list!”

 What do you hope participants in the Art Talks will get from the event?

 “Essentially, I am passionate about art and I love to see people at my talks really engaging with the artworks and feeling free to discuss, ask questions and talk about their own ideas about the paintings.
 The events are always informal, friendly and inclusive and so many of my group members have found a new or renewed interest in art.
 They have also made new friends and feel empowered to visit galleries armed with more knowledge and understanding, which has enhanced their enjoyment.
 As long as people have an enjoyable, educational and rewarding morning, I am very happy!”

-Jennifer’s Art Talks take place at The Summer Lodge Country House Hotel, Restaurant and Spa and include morning break refreshments with croissants and Danish pastries.
+Jennifer’s Art Talks take place at The Summer Lodge Country House Hotel and Restaurant and include morning break refreshments with croissants and Danish pastries.